By participating in dynamic and interactive modules, held by the most authoritative food sustainability experts, you will learn to:

 David L. Katz, MD, MPH, FACPM, FACP is a globally renowned expert in disease prevention, health promotion, lifestyle medicine, and nutrition.
 The founding director of Yale University’s Prevention Research Center, and past president of the American College of Lifestyle Medicine, Katz has earned numerous awards for his contributions to public health.

 Carlo Fadda is the Director for Biodiversity for Food and Agriculture research at the Alliance of Bioversity International and CIAT.
 He has a PhD in evolutionary biology from the Sapienza University of Rome.
 Carlo is also an adjunct researcher at Scuola S. Anna in Italy.
+He is based in Nairobi.
 He has managed projects in China, Ecuador, Morocco, Kenya, Ethiopia, Papua New Guinea, Uganda, and Tanzania, among others.
-Since 2010 he is based in Nairobi.
-His work centres on the understanding that conservation and use of genetic resources cannot be decoupled from rural development and livelihoods
+Since 2010 he has been based in Nairobi.
+His work centres on the understanding that conservation and use of genetic resources cannot be decoupled from rural development and livelihoods.

-Martin Koehring leads The Economist Intelligence Unit's policy and thought leadership work on sustainability, climate change and natural resources in the EMEA region.
-Since 2017 he has been the project director of the Food Sustainability Index, developed by the EIU with the Barilla Center for Food & Nutrition Foundation.
-Martin is also the head of The Economist Group’s World Ocean Initiative.
-His previous roles at the EIU include managing editor, global health lead and Europe editor.
+Martin Koehring is senior manager for sustainability, climate change and natural resources at Economist Impact (part of The Economist Group).
+He leads Economist Impact’s sustainability-related policy and thought leadership projects in the EMEA region.
+Since 2017 he has been the project director of the Food Sustainability Index, developed by Economist Impact with the Barilla Center for Food & Nutrition Foundation.
+Martin is also the head of Economist Impact's World Ocean Initiative.
+His previous roles at The Economist Group include managing editor, global health lead and Europe editor at The Economist Intelligence Unit.
+He is a member of the Advisory Committee for the UN Environment Programme’s Global Environment Outlook for Business.
 He earned degrees in international relations from Aberystwyth University and the College of Europe.

 Dr Arif Husain is Chief Economist and Director of Research, Assessments & Monitoring Division at World Food Programme.
 His work focuses on analyzing food security and welfare conditions in developing countries to inform 99humanitarian and development response.
 Arif has a Ph.D. in agricultural and applied economics from University of Minnesota.